 The purpose of the GPSA Merit Award ($300 Monetary Award) is to acknowledge up to three graduate and professional students each academic year who have proven themselves to be outstanding scholars in their field.

-The purpose of the GPSA Distinguished Contribution Award is to acknowledge up to 3 awards for service to graduate and professional students each academic year from the following categories: UNLV administration, faculty, and staff.
+The purpose of the GPSA Distinguished Contribution Award is to acknowledge one individual for their service to graduate and professional students each academic year from the following categories: UNLV administration, faculty, and staff.
 This award was enacted to bestow formal recognition upon devoted supporters of graduate and professional students who have made contributions that better the life of graduate and professional students.

-Each year, the GPSA awards sponsorships for research and conference travel to support projects that directly affect a student's degree program and make a contribution to his/her discipline.
-In 2011-2012, $125,000 was awarded to students for research and conference travel.
-Participation in the research forum is a requirement for students who received GPSA funding for the 2012-2013 academic year.
+Every year, the GPSA awards funding for research and conference travel to support projects that directly affect a student's degree program and make a contribution to his/her discipline.
+In 2014-2015, $150,000 was awarded to students for research and conference travel.
+Participation in the research forum is a requirement for students who received GPSA funding for the 2015-2016 academic year.
 The forum is open to all UNLV graduate and professional students.